Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Property Condition Standards

-Chicago renters in competitive neighborhoods expect updated interiors with functional appliances, fresh paint, clean flooring, and working heating systems – particularly important given the city’s harsh winters.
-Properties showing deferred maintenance or outdated finishes command 15-20% lower rents compared to renovated comparables in the same building or immediate area.
+Chicago renters in competitive neighborhoods expect updated interiors with functional appliances, fresh paint, clean flooring, and working heating systems — particularly important given the city’s harsh winters.
+Properties showing deferred maintenance or outdated finishes typically command lower rents compared to renovated comparables in the same building or immediate area, based on observations from local property management firms.

 Interior preparation: Repair all plumbing leaks, replace burnt-out light bulbs, fix damaged drywall, ensure all appliances function properly, deep clean bathrooms and kitchens, and address any pest issues.
-Test heating and cooling systems to verify they operate efficiently, as these are common inspection points for Chicago renters concerned about comfort during extreme seasonal temperatures.
+Test heating and cooling systems to verify efficient operation, as Chicago renters commonly inspect these during showings given the city’s extreme seasonal temperatures.

-Exterior and common areas: For multi-unit buildings, ensure common hallways remain clean and well-lit, secure main entrances function properly, and any outdoor spaces are maintained.
-First impressions from exterior appearance significantly impact whether prospective tenants schedule showings, with well-maintained properties receiving 30-40% more inquiry conversions than properties showing exterior neglect.
+Exterior and common areas: For multi-unit buildings, ensure common hallways stay clean and well-lit, verify secure main entrances function properly, and maintain any outdoor spaces.
+First impressions from exterior appearance significantly impact whether prospective tenants schedule showings — well-maintained properties consistently generate higher inquiry conversion rates than properties showing exterior neglect.

-Required forms and disclosures include signed security deposit receipts with landlord name and date, security deposit interest rate summaries mandated for all leases, lead-based paint disclosures for pre-1978 properties per federal requirements, and summary of the Chicago Residential Landlord and Tenant Ordinance provided to all tenants at lease signing.
+Required forms and disclosures include: signed security deposit receipts with landlord name and date, security deposit interest rate summaries mandated for all leases, lead-based paint disclosures for pre-1978 properties per federal requirements, radon disclosure as required under the Illinois Radon Awareness Act for residential leases, and a summary of the Chicago Residential Landlord and Tenant Ordinance provided to all tenants at lease signing.

 Strategic Pricing for Chicago Neighborhoods